 I can’t say if it was minutes, or a few hours, before I tried again to force the door open.
 Time had a funny inconsistency in here.
 At Vassar, we would study sometimes in the basement levels of the dormitory, and would joke that it was always midnight: always midnight in the quiet, in the lack of motion, in the total isolation, in the weird, airborne hostility the room possessed to anything outside.

 This time the door flew open, and I crossed the darkened carpet (was it softer? was the pattern still the same?) into the silent library.
 The air seemed taut, and every minute sound of my feet seemed like an affront - a violation to the endless quiet.

 Yes, I found myself thinking, quite distantly.
 The room is different.
 You’re not going insane.
 You are, perhaps, going somewhere, but not insane.
 Father Toselli isn’t here.
 Father Toselli won’t be here for two more years.

 The sound of movement from somewhere beyond me made my stomach feel sick and hard within me.
 Oh, that something, I realized, with a calm but insane clarity I would have easily dismissed a short while earlier.
 That certain something is coming.
 It lives here.
 And not here as in here - here as in WHEN.

 And WHEN -

 I wonder if they’ll call it an untimely death, when - if - I do appear, eventually, outside the cave.
-Un-time-ly death, I think.
-How terrifyingly sublime.
+Un-timely death, I think.
 The air sharpens and bends, as if delighting in my cleverness.
-I hear the sound of an approach - man, spirit, beast, perhaps - and feel a strange gladness.
-For you see, I think, this WHEN was never meant for me.
+I hear the sound of an approach and feel its gladness as the gladness of a teacher with a pupil who has just mastered a lesson.
+Lesson learned: this WHEN was never meant for me.
 This WHEN was never meant for two.
 This WHEN is not a home.
-This WHEN is its own power.
+This WHEN is WHEN itself's.